Fast Neural Representations for Direct Volume Rendering

 Let $\mathfrak{T}_\text{all}=\{1,2,...,T\}$ be the indices of the $T$ timesteps that are available in the dataset.
 To save memory, the volumetric latent space is provided only at certain timesteps that we call \emph{keyframes}.
 Let $\mathfrak{T}_\text{key}\subset\mathfrak{T}_\text{all}$ be the timestep indices of the keyframes and the volumetric latent space is then indexed as $G_t:R^3\rightarrow\R^F, t\in\mathfrak{T}_\text{key}$.
 For timesteps that are between two keyframes, the volumetric latent space is linearly interpolated in time and passed to the network.
 During training, timesteps from $\mathfrak{T}_\text{train}\subset\mathfrak{T}_\text{all}$ are used.

-In addition to the time-dependent latent space, we evaluate four options to encode the time dimension in the network, so that plausible interpolations are achieved: no extra input (``none''); time as an additional scalar input (``direct''); time modulated by Fourier features based on Mildenhall~\etAl{} with $L=4$, see \autoref{sec:steady:fourierimportance} (``fourier''); time as scalar input and Fourier features (``both'').
+In addition to the time-dependent latent space, we evaluate four options to encode the time dimension in the network, so that plausible interpolation is achieved: no extra input (``latent only''); time as an additional scalar input (``direct''); time modulated by Fourier features based on Mildenhall~\etAl{} with $L=4$, see \autoref{sec:steady:fourierimportance} (``fourier''); time as scalar input and Fourier features (``both'').
 Quantitative results are given in \autoref{fig:time:quantitative} on the ScalarFlow dataset with a keyframe every 10\textsuperscript{th} timestep for timesteps 30 to 100.
 For training, every 5\textsuperscript{th} timestep (\autoref{fig:time:quantitative}a) or every 2\textsuperscript{nd} timestep (\autoref{fig:time:quantitative}b) was used.
 For timesteps 60 to 70, \autoref{fig:time:qualitative} shows the qualitative results.